facebook/relay/docs/Guides-Renderer.md

 True when `forceFetch` is enabled and `props` is present due to available client data.
 Once the forced server request completes, `stale` will return to false.

-If a `render` callback is not supplied, the default behavior is to render the container if data is available, the existing view if one exists, or nothing.

 A `render` callback can simulate the default behavior by returning `undefined` to continue rendering the last view rendered (e.g. when transitioning from one `queryConfig` to another).
 Notice that this is different from a `render` callback that returns `null`, which would render nothing whenever data is loading, even if there was a previous view rendered.

 ### Example